NEW: Vietnamese take to the streets to protest against perceived territorial incursions by China

-A rally which drew around a thousand protesters in Hanoi focused local ire on the Chinese embassy, while smaller protests in Danang and Ho Chi Minh City echoed the anti-Chinese sentiment emanating from the political capital.
+A rally, which drew around a thousand protesters in Hanoi Sunday, focused local ire on the Chinese embassy, while smaller protests in Danang and Ho Chi Minh City echoed the anti-Chinese sentiment emanating from the political capital.

 The demonstrations were sparked by what Vietnam says were intimidatory tactics involving China’s deployment of a deep-sea drilling platform in disputed waters in the South China Sea.